Perturbation-theory informed integrators for cosmological simulations: Summary

 \item We derived conditions for the factors arising in the drift and kick operations in order for canonical DKD integrators to be globally second-order accurate, see Eqs.~\eqref{eq:general_dkd_consistency_conditions}.
 Also, the proof of Proposition~\ref{prop:convergence} revealed that the time dependence of the cosmological $N$-body Hamiltonian leads to (globally) $3^{\text{rd}}$-order error terms, which add to the `usual' $3^{\text{rd}}$-order leapfrog approximation error.

 \item We demonstrated analytically that using higher-order integrators is futile in the post-shell-crossing regime for perfectly cold flows (see Proposition~\ref{prop:convergence_loss}): due to insufficient regularity of the acceleration field, the order of convergence is limited to $\nicefrac{3}{2}$ for single-axis collapse.
-This behaviour is confirmed by our numerical experiments in one dimension.
-An interesting extension of this work would be a detailed numerical study of the loss of the convergence order in three dimensions.
-However, in that case, discreteness effects play a much bigger role, and analysing the intrinsic singularities of the underlying \emph{continuous} fields hence becomes much more challenging.
+This behaviour is confirmed by our numerical experiments in one dimension. \end{itemize}

-Furthermore, we considered the $L^\infty$ error in this work in order to highlight the suppression of the convergence order; however, in realistic three-dimensional simulations, the `typical' order of convergence of higher-order methods can be expected to depend on the local smoothness of the acceleration field.
-Also, we did not employ gravitational smoothing, the effect of which on the convergence of time integrators would also merit further investigation. \end{itemize}

-In the second part of this work, we turned toward LPT-inspired integrators.
+In the second part of this work, we turned towards LPT-inspired integrators.
 Here, our main contributions are:

-\begin{itemize} \item We introduced a class of integrators, which we named $\mPi$-integrators to emphasise that they use a modified momentum variable $\vecb{\mPi} = \dd_D \vecb{X}$, i.e.\ the momentum w.r.t. growth factor time $D$.
+\begin{itemize} \item We introduced a class of integrators, which we named $\mPi$-integrators to emphasise that they use a modified momentum variable $\vecb{\mPi} = \dd_D \vecb{X}$, i.e.\ the momentum w.r.t.\ growth factor time $D$.
 We then defined the concept of \emph{Zel'dovich consistency} of numerical integrators (see Definition~\ref{def:zeldovich_consistency}), by which we mean that for one-dimensional initial data prior to shell-crossing particles on the exact Zel'dovich solution trajectory remain on this trajectory.
 We constructed $\mPi$-integrators in such a way that this is automatically satisfied for the drift part (i.e.\ the position update) of the integration step and endowed the kick operation (i.e.\ the momentum update) with two free coefficient functions $p(\Delta D, D_n)$ and $q(\Delta D, D_n)$, which may depend on the timestep $\Delta D$ and the growth factor $D_n$ at the beginning of the timestep.
 We then derived a simple criterion that $p$ and $q$ need to satisfy in order for the $\mPi$-integrator to be Zel'dovich consistent, see Proposition~\ref{prop:characterisation_of_zeldovich_consistency}.

 \item We briefly discussed the \textsc{FastPM} scheme by Ref.~\cite{Feng:2016} in this context and showed that it is the unique $\mPi$-integrator that is both Zel'dovich consistent and symplectic (see Proposition~\ref{prop:fastpm}).